-In this tutorial we will show you how to install Percona Server on CentOS 7 server.
-For those of you who didn’t know, Percona Server is a drop-in replacement for the MySQL database which use an enhanced version of InnoDB Database engine called xtradb.
-According to the Percona Website Percona xtradb is designed to provide superior performance, scalability and instrumentation.
+In this tutorial, we will show you how to install Percona Server on CentOS 7.
+For those of you who didn’t know, Percona Server is a drop-in replacement for the MySQL database which uses an enhanced version of the InnoDB Database engine called xtradb.
+According to the Percona Website, Percona xtradb is designed to provide superior performance, scalability, and instrumentation.

 Install Percona Server on CentOS 7